KrishMehta1603/Codesoft_Internship/README.md

 - Evaluation of model performance using accuracy, precision, and recall.

-🌟💫 2.
-Iris Flower Classification 💫🌟
+🌟💫 B. Iris Flower Classification 💫🌟

 Objective:
 -Classify iris flowers into three species: Setosa, Versicolor, and Virginica.